Integrating Online And Offline Marketing Strategies In-store

 Ensure your social media links and website details are printed on all the posters that you display, whether on pavement signs, snap frame posters or in your window displays.

-If your retail displays and signage make it easy for consumers to follow up online, however, they can quickly connect to whichever resource you want, and then save all the information to their mobile device.
+Make it easy for consumers to follow up online, using your retail displays and signage.
+Then, they can quickly connect to your resources and save all the information to their mobile device.

-It stands to reason that a customer who has a number of favourite looks, meals or products saved to their phone, will be reminded of the sense of desire they felt for that item, and will be more likely to return and actually make a purchase through one of their preferred channels.
+If a customer has a number of favourite looks, meals or products saved to their phone, they will be reminded of the sense of desire they felt for them.
+They will then be more likely to return and make a purchase through their preferred channel.

 Display social media comments and reviews on digital posters